Skip to main content

 • an autonomous payment attempt when a legitimate stored payment method is supplied.

-For most developer integrations, start with /v1/checkout: record the recommendation, request a checkout URL, and let the user complete payment on the hosted checkout page.
+For most developer integrations, start with /v1/checkout: record the recommendation, request a hosted checkout URL, and let later platform-side evidence determine whether a conversion occurred.